 The Authority’s primary statutory purpose is to secure the maintenance of an efficient and effective police force for the railways through British Transport Police.
 BTP is the national police Force for Britain’s rail network.
 Every day BTP ensures the safety and security of over six million passengers and railway staff throughout England, Scotland and Wales.
-As Governance Secretariat you will support the delivery of the governance structure including managing committee work programmes; commissioning, quality assuring and distributing papers; action tracking and minute taking for the Executive Review Group, all standing committees and the Full Authority.
+As Governance Officer you will support the delivery of the governance structure including managing committee work programmes; commissioning, quality assuring and distributing papers; action tracking and minute taking for the Executive Review Group, all standing committees and the Full Authority.

-Key activities of the Governance Secretariat include:
+Key activities of the Governance Officer include:

 - Manage the Executive Review Group process including collating and distributing papers, noting and tacking actions